mihaibrewshare/brewshare-npm-package/README.md

 ## Contribution

-Contributions to brewshare-npm-package are welcome!
+Contributions to brewshare are welcome!
 If you have suggestions for improvements, additional functions, or bug fixes, please open an issue or submit a pull request on GitHub.